Help, our relationship is about to end!

 Where can we find help and advice?

-• If the separation throws you personally completely off course and you find it difficult to cope with the new life change, you have physical complaints or feel depressed, it is important to seek professional help in a psychological or psychotherapeutic practice.
+• If the separation throws you personally completely off track and you find it difficult to cope with the new life change, you have physical complaints or feel depressed, it is important to seek professional help from a psychological or psychotherapeutic practice.
 It is best to contact your family doctor to obtain a referral.

 Everyday help, practical communication tips and conflict resolution, as well as a database with contact addresses for advice and support services can be found on the STARK website, which is funded by the Ministry of Family Affairs.